Got a minute to help? take our quick website survey >

 - You're unable to make the decision about sharing your information.
 For example, if you're not able to understand what you're consenting to and what might happen if you say yes or no.

-- Someone is told they have to by law.
+- Someone is told they have to share, by law.
 For example, if the information is needed for a court case.

-The person you're speaking to will want to do what is best for you.
+If you tell someone about your self-harm, they will want to do what is best for you.
 For example, they will consider how you feel about your parents, carers or guardians knowing, and whether there are any risks to them knowing.

 If you're not sure whether the person you're speaking to will keep what you've said private, you can ask them.